 Pros of Cloud-based game streaming

-All of the people I know in the gaming community always mention the ‘hardware’ and ancillary systems from their gaming consoles, which help in getting most out of it.
+All of the people I know in the gaming community always mention the ‘hardware’ and ancillary systems from their gaming consoles, which help in getting the most out of it.
 And this infrastructure comes with heavy price tags.
 Using Google Stadia will save you from spending serious amounts of money on hardware.

 Concerns shared by reviewers:

-The reviews given by known critics like Erik Kain and Paul Tassi have stressed out certain aspects of this new Game-as-a-Service (GaaS) model, which I will share with you.
+The reviews given by known critics like Erik Kain and Paul Tassi have stressed certain aspects of this new Game-as-a-Service (GaaS) model, which I will share with you.
 Both iPhone and iPad support are in the pipeline while it goes smoothly with the Mac.
 MMORPG giants like Fortnite are yet to announce their arrival on the platform.